thomasfinstad/terraform-provider-vyos-rolling/docs/resources/high_availability_vrrp.md

 ---
 page_title: "vyos_high_availability_vrrp Resource - vyos"

-subcategory: "high"
+subcategory: "High Availability"

 description: |-
   ~> This resource is global, having more than one resource of this type will cause configuration drift and possibly conflicts.
-  High availability settings
-  ⯯Virtual Router Redundancy Protocol settings
+  High availability settings⯯Virtual Router Redundancy Protocol settings
 ---

 # vyos_high_availability_vrrp (Resource)